Snapchat/KeyDB-docs/docs/modules-blocking-ops.md

 How blocking and resuming works.
 ---

-_Note: You may want to check the `helloblock.c` example in the Redis source tree inside the `src/modules` directory, for a simple to understand example on how the blocking API is applied._
+_Note: You may want to check the `helloblock.c` example in the KeyDB source tree inside the `src/modules` directory, for a simple to understand example on how the blocking API is applied._

-In Redis modules, commands are implemented by callback functions that are invoked by the Redis core when the specific command is called by the user.
+In KeyDB modules, commands are implemented by callback functions that are invoked by the KeyDB core when the specific command is called by the user.
 Normally the callback terminates its execution sending some reply to the client.
 Using the following function instead, the function implementing the module command may request that the client